OCA/product-variant/product_variant_template_reassign/README.rst

 Configuration
 =============

-The merging options are quite limited when it comes to keep the original record values.
-To ensure, that the orignal variant info is preserved, you can go to the ``product_variant_template_reassign.keep_fields`` config parameter and add the field to the list.
+The merging options are quite limited when it comes to keeping the original record values.
+To ensure that the original variant info is preserved, go to *Settings > Technical > Parameters > System Parameters* and add the fields you want to keep to the ``product_variant_template_reassign.keep_fields`` parameter (comma-separated field names, ``list_price,standard_price`` by default).

 Usage
 =====

-To assign variants, go to a single variant product template.

-1. In actions, choose: *Reassign variant*.
+Say you have a template "Scarf" with color variants (Blue, Red) and a standalone single-variant product "Green scarf" that should really be one more color of "Scarf":

+1. Open the single variant product "Green scarf" (*Inventory > Products
+   > Products*).
-2. Choose the target product template.
+2. Choose *Reassign variant* in the *Actions* menu.
-3. Choose the variant attributes if available (otherwise you won't be able to reassign the variant)
+3. Select the target template ("Scarf") and the attribute values for the new variant (Green).
 4. Click on *Reassign*.

+"Green scarf" is merged into "Scarf" as its Green variant, keeping its data (code, barcode, operations...).
+The origin template is deleted and a tracking note is posted in the target template chatter.

 Bug Tracker
 ===========